unique-chan/Simple-Image-Classification/README.md

 1. If you install tqdm, you can check the progress of training.
 ![readme1](readme/readme_1.png)

-2. If you install tensorboard, you can check the acc/loss changes and confusion matrices during training.
+2. If you install tensorboard, you can see the plots of acc/loss changes and confusion matrices during training.
 (Type `tensorboard --logdir='./runs'` in your command shell.)
 ![readme1](readme/readme_2.png)